26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 11. Buy for Value

 Remember that you will never love an item as much as when you first see it in the store.
-This means that if you try something on and you think it is just ok, you are not likely to go home and end up liking it any more than you initially did.
+This means that if you try something on and think it is just ok, you are not likely to go home and end up liking it any more than you initially did.

 Choosing quality over quantity when you are making purchases is the best way to prevent yourself from experiencing buyer’s remorse.
 If you only buy high-quality items, every time you look back on the things you have purchased, you won’t feel regret spending money on something you don't love.